Telex in The UK and Teleprinters I Remember

 Store and Forward Telex in The UK

-Many manufacturers were supplying automatic telex routing equipment for the UK market (such as the ADX 6100 mentioned above), and the method of routing these messages by an operator was similar, whichever system you worked with.
+Many manufacturers supplied automatic telex routing equipment for the UK market (such as the ADX 6100 mentioned above), and the method of routing these messages by an operator was similar, regardless of the system used.
 A generic name for these systems was STOFOR (Store and Forward), although another generic name was MSX (Message Switching Exchange).
 Other STOFORs I remember operating include CASE by Computer and Systems Engineering and Format Communications.

 A Photograph of a Small Telex Office

-This lovely associated photograph shows a small telex room at the Farraline Park (Temporary) Police Station, Inverness in 1975.
+This lovely associated photograph shows a small telex room at the Farraline Park (Temporary) Police Station in Inverness, in 1975.

-To the right of the picture, in the foreground and middle ground, are two Teleprinter No. 15 machines, and in the background, a male operator is sitting by a partially obscured Teleprinter No. 7 machine.
+To the right of the picture, in the foreground and middle ground, are two Teleprinter No. 15 machines.
+In the background, a male operator is sitting by a partially obscured Teleprinter No. 7 machine.

 Image: Dave Conner via Flickr.
 2.0 Generic (CC BY 2.0).